Drunken Noodles (Pad Kee Mao)

 Notes

-*Boneless skinless chicken thighs – you can also use chicken breast meat, shrimp, or tofu if you wish.
+*Protein options – you can also use chicken breast meat or ground chicken as a chicken option.
+As another protein, try shrimp, ground pork, ground turkey, or tofu if you wish.

 **Wide rice noodles – While fresh rice noodles are traditional, they also take time.
 To save time, choose wide rice noodles and in a pinch, you can use Pad Thai noodles.
 If you have an Asian market nearby, check their refrigerated section for fresh rice noodles!

 ***Fresh Thai Chili Peppers – It’s best to use fresh Thai chili peppers, just make sure to take the seeds out.
-If you can’t find fresh chilis, use dried chili peppers and increase the amount slightly.
-Fresh chili peppers taste spicier than dried ones.
+If you can’t find fresh chilis, use dried chili peppers and decrease the amount slightly.
+Dried chili peppers are spicier than fresh ones.

 ****Thai basil – use sweet Thai basil or holy basil for most traditional results.
+You can also use pepper basil, which is another variation of Thai basil that’s more peppery.
 Thai basil is stronger and has a prominent anise flavor.
 Both Thai basil and holy basil do have that anise flavor that you need.
 If you’re absolutely out of luck finding either of those basils, use regular Italian basil.

 Nutrition